burnoutband/kubernetes-training/docs/day3/07_kops.md

 1. Find `networking` section.

-1. Edit it to switch network provider.
+1. Find `kubernetesVersion` and upgrade Kubernetes to a newer patch version.
     ```
-      networking:
-        calico: {}
+      kubernetesVersion: 1.9.7
     ```

 1. Apply the changes.